 Composted Leaves break down quite quickly and will need to be reapplied approximately once a year.

-In tropical and subtropical climates or in countries where it rains often (Ireland for instance), mulch should still be beneficial to use around succulents.
+In tropical and subtropical climates or in countries where it rains often (Ireland, Far North Queensland in Australia), mulch should still be beneficial to use around succulents.
 If there is any concern about rotting, a ring without any mulch can be made around the base of your succulents, so the soil dries out faster.
 It is important to make sure that succulents are always planted on a slope or in raised gardens, so they do not sit in stagnant water when it rains heavily.

 Succulents grown in a full sun position, on a slope or in a raised beds will only benefit from being mulched.
 A slope or a raised garden bed will aid the drainage and the succulents will never sit in stagnant water and can enjoy the benefits of being mulched.